binitauthor/rollingstone-ecommerce-category-k8s-api/README.md

 # rollingstone-ecommerce-category-k8s-api

-AWS EKS Architecture Diagram (as the one included in the book has small fonts)
+AWS EKS Architecture Diagram (as the one included in the book has small fonts).
+The book describes the diagram in detail.

 ![AWS EKS Architecture](AWS_EKS.png)